Sugar bowl (kase nabat)

 During the betrothal ceremony's festive meal – at which a couple's intention to wed is proclaimed publicly – a special bowl with a large cone of hardened sugar, surrounded by smaller ones, is presented to the groom by the mother of the bride as a sign of her consent to the engagement.
 This custom symbolically blesses the couple with a life of fertility, purity, and sweetness.
 Decorated sugar cones are a central element in Jewish and Muslim wedding ceremonies throughout Central Asia and Iran.

-Bar'am-Ben Yossef, No'am, ed., Brides and Betrothals: Jewish Wedding Rituals in Afghanistan, The Israel Museum, Jerusalem, 1997, English / Hebrew
+Brides and Betrothals: Jewish Wedding Rituals in Afghanistan, Bar'am-Ben Yossef, Noam, The Israel Museum, Jerusalem, 1997/1998

 Digital presentation of this object was made possible by: The Ridgefield Foundation, New York, in memory of Henry J. and Erna D. Leir